Matthew Cordle, a 22-year-old kid embarking on adulthood, awoke confused

 days, on September 3, 2013, made an online video confessing to the crime

-that went viral with nearly 3 million views to date.
-He pleaded guilty,
+that went viral with millions of views to date.
+He pleaded guilty, just

-just as he had promised in the video, and sentencing is set for Oct.
-10.
+as he had promised in the video, and was sentenced to 6 and a half years

-Because he had no prior record, Cordle faces a maximum of 8 1/2 years
+in prison.
+Because he had no prior record, Cordle faced a maximum of 8

-in prison and a lifetime revocation of his driving privilege.
-His blood-alcohol
+1/2 years in prison and a lifetime revocation of his driving privilege.

-level was said to have been more than twice the legal limit of 0.08.
+His blood-alcohol level was said to have been more than twice the legal

 When is a DUI a Felony in Orange County?